 Here are five tips to display your produce during the holidays:

 1. Make sure that produce are color-coordinated.
 Modern research has shown that when our eyes connect with color, our brains release different chemicals that impact us on a physical and emotional level.
-Color is so important in the world we live, it influences people and their reaction.
+Color is so important in the world we live in, it influences people and their reactions.

 - Red is associated with high energy and power.